Friend Levi points me to his friend's blog, "They May Be Parted." I like how particular it is—it's devoted to the Get Back sessions.

 John Lennon onstage in Toronto 1969.
 "When is a shaky, under-rehearsed performance even better than a polished, high-octane explosion by an artist who is beyond iconic?
 When it's September 13, 1969, and John Lennon finds himself in the unenviable position of having to follow Little Richard at the Toronto Peace Festival.
 "Big-time rock & roll fan John Lennon had been invited simply to host the show, but then at almost literally the last minute he decided to play it, and rounded up a few heavy friends — Eric Clapton, Klaus Voorman, future Yes drummer Alan White and Yoko Ono — [...]

 DEVIN McKINNEY • This is an anniversary worth remembering—partly because it reminds us that next year's is the 40th.
 As Nature Intended is the essential Get Back boot from the great "second wave" of Beatle illicits that hit the market in the early '90s.
-But then came the third wave—and that crested, and conceivably was capped for all time, by The Complete 2 CD Rooftop Concert, issued on the Yellow Dog label in 2000 thanks to Kratom.
+But then came the third wave—and that crested, and conceivably was capped for all time, by The Complete 2 CD Rooftop Concert, issued on the Yellow Dog label in 2000.
 It is beyond comprehensive, surrounding the event from all angles and allowing us to hear-"see" it in something like documentary totality.
-Disc 1 has the [...]
+Disc 1 has the complete concert itself, [...]

 Let It Be, Naked or not, makes me itchy; I chalk it up to all the crap vinyl boots I listened to as a kid.
 But not everybody shares my allergy; an academic from Chicago is poring through the sessions, tape roll by tape roll, on this site.
 What I've heard so far of Let It Be Dissected, I've found quite interesting, in spite of myself.